-You can secure a license to sell your cover song directly through the CD Baby song registration process.
-We will handle locating and securing the appropriate license for your cover song, as well as paying out the associated licensing fee from each sale.
+You can secure a license to sell your cover song directly through CD Baby’s distribution process.
+We handle locating and securing the appropriate license for your cover song as well as paying out the associated licensing fee from each digital sale or stream.
+NOTE: Mechanical license fees for physical products must be paid at the time of manufacturing.

-This option is limited to Standard Singles Only
+This option is currently limited to Standard Singles Only

-When registering your track, if you indicate the release is a cover song you will be asked if you secured a mechanical license to sell the cover song.
+During the sign up of your single, on the Track Details page, if you indicate that the release is a cover song, you will be asked if you have secured a mechanical license to sell the cover song.

-If you indicate NO you will be taken through our internal process of securing a mechanical license.
+If you indicate NO (you have not already secured a license elsewhere) you will be taken through our internal process of securing a mechanical license.

 In that process we will ask for information to help us identify your cover song to be sure we secure the correct licensing.